310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 No one would’ve stopped you!
 You should’ve gotten up and left, and gone right back to your peaceful life at the greengrocer shop!

-You shouldn’t have waited all the way until this point, when everything’s ending!
-After being spoiled and helped by them time after time!
-All while making a face like you didn't wanna, but there was nothing you could do about it!
+You shouldn’t have waited all the way 'til this point, when everything’s ending!
+After being spoiled and helped by 'em time after time!
+All while making a face like you didn't wanna, but there was nothing you could do 'bout it!

-All after being loved and protected and blessed with so much, all because of them!
+All after being loved and protected and blessed with so much, all 'cuz of 'em!

-They helped you so much, and you owe them so much, but you refuse to pay that back?
-Just because you can’t bother yourself to do something you don’t like?
+They helped you so much, and you owe 'em so much, but you refuse to pay that back?
+Just 'cuz you can’t bother yourself to do something you don’t like?

+Hey, Midori-kun… Just how long do you plan to keep being a little brat?!
 {% endbubble %}

 {% bubble Chiaki %}
 …Stop already, Nagumo.
 Please don’t fight, I’m begging you.
+{% endbubble %}

+{% bubble Kanata %}
+[do not] stop them, chiaki~ it is [necessary] that they experience this.

-These children were always good kids.
-They never fought, and only listened to what they were told.
-They were obedient and lively…
+these children were always [good kids]. they never fought, and only listened to what they were told. they were obedient and lively…

-But they cannot stay as children forever.
+but they cannot stay as [children] forever.

-They can walk on their own, without us carrying them in our arms.
-And all we can do is believe in that as we watch over them.
+they can walk on their [own], without us [carrying] them in our arms. and all we can do is believe in that, as we [watch over] them.

-If you were to spoil them right now… They would surely be unable to walk by themselves forever.
+if you were to spoil them right now… they would surely become unable to walk by themselves [forever].

+on this [ground], being unable to [walk] is the same as being unable to [live].

-Looong ago, the one who said that to me was you, wasn't it?
+looong ago, the one who told me that was you… wasn't it?

-…
+{% endbubble %}

+{% bubble Chiaki %}
+………

 …Takamine.
 I want to hear how you truly feel.
 I won't know if you don't say anything.
 Was it really all a nuisance?